Written By: Brad Campbell | November 8, 2024

 This was the last time a US president would travel without full ballistic-grade protection surrounding them in their motorcade vehicle.

-After Kennedy’s assassination, his limo was given a full ballistic-grade retrofit.
+After Kennedy’s assassination, the presidential limo was given a full ballistic-grade retrofit.
 It weighed a whopping one ton more than the original when it was returned to the Secret Service after the armor and security glazing retrofit.

 If you look back at pictures and footage of Obama’s inauguration, you can see that he is protected by the same type of glazing that we saw used in the 90s.
 This goes to show that the president and bulletproof glass have become inseparable at public appearances where the threat of a ballistic attack is high.

-Nowadays, whether a president is getting inaugurated, traveling in their motorcade, or giving a speech abroad, they are always protected by bullet-resistant security glazing.
+These days, whether a president is getting inaugurated, traveling in their motorcade, or giving a speech abroad, they are almost always protected by bullet-resistant security glazing.

 To conclude our look at the history of the president and bulletproof glass, it’s important to note that, although the president is surely protected by the most bullet-resistant security glass available today, no ballistic-grade glazing can be 100% bulletproof.
 A high enough volume of high-caliber rounds can eventually penetrate any type of bullet-resistant glass.

-Glass-clad polycarbonate is a combination of laminated security glass on the attack side (the outside and polycarbonate plastic on the safe side (the inside).
+Glass-clad polycarbonate is composed of a combination of laminated security glass on the attack side (the outside) and polycarbonate-based plastic on the safe side (the inside).

 This unique composition provides the highest level of ballistic protection you can achieve with any combination of materials today, while still allowing the panels to look, feel, and function like traditional glass.